Unique Places to Stay in Alaska

 Angels Rest – Seward

 This family run inn on Lowell Point near Seward provides guests with a unique and environmentally conscious lodging option.
-With several cabins and ocean view rooms built by one of the owners, guests will feel at home all while experiencing connection to the Alaska landscape.
+With several cabins and ocean view rooms built by one of the owners, guests will feel at home all while experiencing a connection to the Alaskan landscape.
 This is a great way to centralize a Resurrection Bay experience.

 Borealis Basecamp – Fairbanks

 Centered around the opportunity to view the aurora borealis, Borealis Basecamp gives guests the chance to spend the night in a fiberglass igloo.
 Huge windows cover the roof allowing uninterrupted viewing from inside.
 Revel in the Northern Lights in comfort.

 Chena Hot Springs Resort – Fairbanks